OCA/delivery-carrier/delivery_cbl/README.rst

 The following operations are supported:

 -  Register shippings
 -  Generate shipping labels when shippings are registered.
 The PDF is generated using the labelary API (http://api.labelary.com/).
 -  Validate shippings (both manually and automatically)
 -  Cancel shippings
-- Generate de CBL Manifest
+-  Generate the CBL Manifest

 **Table of contents**